marioizquierdo/jquery.serializeJSON/README.md

 ## Ignore Empty Form Fields

-You can use the option `.serializeJSON(skipFalsyValuesForTypes: ["string"])`, which ignores any string field with an empty value (default type is :string, and empty strings are falsy).
+You can use the option `.serializeJSON({skipFalsyValuesForTypes: ["string"]})`, which ignores any string field with an empty value (default type is :string, and empty strings are falsy).

 Another option, since `serializeJSON()` is called on a jQuery object, is to just use the proper jQuery selector to skip empty values (see [Issue #28](https://github.com/marioizquierdo/jquery.serializeJSON/issues/28) for more info):